Get alerts of updates about «Hand hygiene, cough etiquette, face masks, cleaning and laundry»

 Recommendations from the European Centre of Disease Control (ECDC)

 - Use of medical face masks type II and IIR should be reserved for healthcare workers

 - Use of non-medical cloth face coverings can be considered in the population in epidemic situations where the proportion of asymptomatic carriers in the population is high, and then in the following situations:

 - When people visit densely populated areas (shops, shopping centres, etc.)

 - In certain workplaces and for professions that involve close physical contact with many people, if there are no physical separations such as plexi glass barriers, and where working from home is not possible.

-- The use of non-medical face masks is an additional measure and does not replace other established preventive measures such as social distancing, cough etiquette and hand hygiene, and avoiding contact with the face, mouth and nose.
+- The use of non-medical cloth face coverings is an additional measure and does not replace other established preventive measures such as social distancing, cough etiquette and hand hygiene, and avoiding contact with the face, mouth and nose.
 It is unknown to what extent non-medical face masks in the population help to reduce the spread of infection in addition to other measures.